SkywalkerDarren/AI-Solo-Leveling/README.md

 # AI Solo Leveling

-This project is an experiment to test the self-improvement capabilities of AI.
+Solo Leveling for AI: Testing autonomous self-evolution and recursive self-improvement capabilities

 The goal is to see if an AI can, starting from a simple prompt, develop a complex project on its own.